Martchus/syncthingtray/README.md

     * macOS 10.14 Mojave

 If you can confirm it works under other desktop environments, please add it to the list.
-The section "Known bugs" below contains information and workarounds for certain caveats.
+The section "Known bugs and workarounds" below contains information and workarounds for certain caveats.

 ## Features
 * Provides quick access to most frequently used features but does not intend to replace the official web UI